Anti-Masonry: Europe

+Finland

+The far-right groups exercised considerable political power in Finland in the 1930s and 40s, pressuring the government to expel Freemasons from the armed forces.
+Patriotic Citizens of Viitasaari wanted to purge Jews and Freemasons from the country and spread anti-Masonic booklets in the prints of tens of thousands.
+Patriotic People's Movement MP Paavo Susitaival was a prominent opponent of freemasonry and claimed freemasons were responsible for ritual murders.

 Soviet Union

-The Soviet Union outlawed Masonry, in 1918.
+The Soviet Union definitively outlawed Freemasonry in 1922.
 At one of the Second International meetings, Grigory Zinoviev demanded to purge it of masons.
-Freemasonry did not exist in the Soviet Union, China, or most other communist states.
+Freemasonry did not exist in the other Marxist–Leninist states.
 Post-war revivals of Freemasonry in Czechoslovakia and Hungary were suppressed in 1950.

 Fascist Italy

 Benito Mussolini decreed in 1924 that every member of his Fascist Party who was a Mason must abandon either one or the other organization, and in 1925, he dissolved Freemasonry in Italy, claiming that it was a political organization.
-One of the most prominent Fascists, General Capello, who had also been Deputy Grand Master of the Grande Oriente, Italy's leading Grand Lodge, gave up his membership in the Fascist Party rather than in Masonry.
-He was later arrested on false charges and sentenced to 30 years in jail.
+One of the most prominent Fascists, General Luigi Capello, who had also been Deputy Grand Master of the Grande Oriente, Italy's leading Grand Lodge, gave up his membership in the Fascist Party rather than in Masonry.
+He later took part in a failed attempt to murder Mussolini and was sentenced to 30 years in jail, though he was released after 9 years of prison.

 Hungary

-In 1919, Béla Kun proclaimed the dictatorship of the proletariat in Hungary and Masonic properties were taken into public ownership.
+In 1919, Béla Kun proclaimed the dictatorship of the proletariat in Hungary and Masonic lodges were closed.
 After the fall of the dictatorship of the proletariat, leaders of the counter-revolution such as Miklós Horthy blamed the Hungarian freemasons for their First World War defeat and for the revolution.
 Masonry was outlawed by a decree in 1920.
 This marked the start of raids by army officers on Masonic lodges along with theft, and sometimes destruction, of Masonic libraries, records, archives, paraphernalia, and works of art.
 Several Masonic buildings were seized and used for anti-Masonic exhibitions.
 The masonic documents were archived, preserved and may still be used for research.

 In post-war Hungary, lodges were re-established, but after five years, the government described them as "meeting places of the enemies of the people's democratic republic, of capitalistic elements, and of the adherents of Western imperialism".
 They were banned again in 1950.